15 Ways to Keep the Kids Busy and Positive During Difficult Times

 Let the rest go...

 How?
 By not allowing yourselves to focus on it all day long.
-But CHOOSING to focus on ourselves, our family, our goals, our dreams, our projects, our personal development, our business, our new ideas and time together.
+But CHOOSING to focus on ourselves, our family, our goals, our dreams, our projects, our personal development, our business, our new ideas, and our time together.

 Here are 15 ideas to help you and your kids stay busy and positive during this time.
 These are things the kids and I are doing, follow us on Instagram stories to get more ideas.